ByMaxAnjos/CO2-traffic-emissions/README.md

 ### Feature engineering and selection

-This task involves imputing the missing values and transforming the data in order to select the most relevant predictors.
-Temporal predictors such as time of day, weekdays, weekends, and holidays indicators were generated using the Step_timeseries_signature function of the R package timetk, which converts the date-time column (e.g., 2023-01-01 01:00:00) into a set of indexes or new predictors.
-This task will result in *train_recipe* and *test_recipe* which contain all spatial and temporal features and dependent variables of the model.
+This task involves imputing missing values and transforming the data to select the most relevant predictors using the R package [recipe] <https://recipes.tidymodels.org/>.
+Temporal predictors, such as time of day, weekdays, weekends, and holiday indicators, were generated using the Step_timeseries_signature function of the R package [timetk] <https://business-science.github.io/timetk/>, which converts the date-time column (e.g., 2023-01-01 01:00:00) into a set of indexes or new predictors.
+This task will result in *train_recipe* and *test_recipe*, which contain all spatial and temporal features and dependent variables of the model.
 In the present example, the dependent variables are the mean of traffic flow (*icars*) and the mean speed (*ispeed*) at the road link (*oms_id*).
-The *weather* object was joined by the column "*date*" (or other variables with date column).
+The *weather* object was joined by the column "*date*".

 ```{r}